emjames/ExtractAnnotations/README.md

 # Extract annotations

 Extract annotations from PDFs.
-Targetted to be paired with Okular which has a very good support for parsing PDFs.
+Targeted to be paired with Okular which has a very good support for parsing PDFs.